 CRAN

 page.
-The st_as_sf()
+The st_as_sf() function in sf

 can be used to transform an sp object to an

-sf object. sp as well as the
+sp as well as the rgdal,

-rgdal, rgeos, raster
+rgeos, raster and

-and maptools packages are no longer maintained and will
+maptools packages are no longer maintained and will

 retire.